jfmartinz/ResourceHub/Programming Languages/JavaScript/readme.md

   </tr>
 </table>

-### Mobile Development with JavaScript
+### Mobile Development
-> Here are resources for mobile development with JavScript.
+> Here are resources for mobile development with JavaScript.

 <table width="100%">
   <tr>